 Pictures can be used to split up the text and run across the whole column width – always accompanied by a caption otherwise they fall into the “wallpaper” category!
 You can also set them to the left of your text column and run copy round them on the right.

 Small panels with tinted backgrounds can be used to display relevant facts and ﬁgures.
-Most cultures read from left to right so if you want to give something prominence, place it on the left, where the eye naturally falls on ﬁrst sight of a page.
-A main article should generally always be on the left rather than the right, which should be reserved for blogs, twitter feeds, news columns, special oﬀers – whatever you want on put on the front page to entice people to stay reading.
+Most cultures read from left to right so if you want to give something prominence, place it on the left, where the eye naturally falls on the ﬁrst sight of a page.
+The main article should generally always be on the left rather than the right, which should be reserved for blogs, Twitter feeds, news columns, special oﬀers – whatever you want on put on the front page to entice people to stay reading.